Katie McBeath

 Katie McBeath (born December 2, 1994) is an American pair skater.
-Alongside partner Daniil Parkman, McBeath won the silver medal at the 2025 U.S. Figure Skating Championships.
+Alongside former partner Daniil Parkman, McBeath is the 2025 CS John Nicks Pairs Competition bronze medalist, the 2025 U.S. national silver medalist, and 2026 U.S. national bronze medalist.

+With former partner Nathan Bartholomay, she competed at the 2022 Four Continents Championships.

 Personal life

 McBeath was born on December 2, 1994 in Garfield Heights, Ohio, United States.

 In 2019, she earned an undergraduate degree in psychology at Cleveland State University and is currently pursuing a master's program at Southern New Hampshire University.

 She previously dated her former pair skating partner, Nathan Bartholomay.

 Career

 Early years and women's singles

 McBeath began learning how to skate in 2000 at the age of six after watching Disney on Ice.

 She placed second in the 2015 U.S. Collegiate Championship, and won the competition in 2018.
 She competed in singles at the U.S. Championships from 2015 until 2019, with her highest placement being thirteenth.

-2020–21 season
+Partnership with Bartholomay

+2020–21 season: Debut of McBeath/Bartholomay

 At the end of May 2020, McBeath and Nathan Bartholomay announced that they had teamed up and were training in Irvine, California under Jenni Meno, Todd Sand, Christine Binder, and Chris Knierim.
 They made their debut as a pair as at the virtual ISP Points Challenge, where they were seventh.
 They also placed seventh during their national debut at the 2021 U.S. Championships.